neuroinformatics-unit/suite2p/README.md

 - Pachitariu, M., Stringer, C., Schröder, S., Dipoppa, M., Rossi, L. F., Carandini, M., & Harris, K. D. (2016).
 Suite2p: beyond 10,000 neurons with standard two-photon microscopy.
 BioRxiv, 061507. [https://www.biorxiv.org/content/early/2017/07/20/061507]

-See the [Dependencies](#dependencies) section for links to other software that should be cited as appropriate.

 ---

 Pipeline for processing two-photon calcium imaging data.